-- ·The designation eliminates or significantly reduces measurement or recognition inconsistency that would otherwise arise from measuring assets or liabilities on different basis; or - · A group of financial assets is managed and its performance evaluated on a fair value basis. - ·The financial assets consist of debt host and an embedded derivatives that must be separated.
+• The designation eliminates or significantly reduces measurement or recognition inconsistency that would otherwise arise from measuring assets or liabilities on different basis;

+· A group of financial assets is managed and its performance evaluated on a fair value basis;

+$\cdot$ The financial assets consist of debt host and an embedded derivatives that must be separated.

 Subsequent to initial recognition, the fair values are remeasured at each reporting date.
-All gains and losses arising from changes therein are recognised in profit or loss in 'net trading income' for trading assets.
+All gains and losses arising from changes therein are recognised in the income statement in 'net trading and foreign exchange income'.